 My philosophy is to treat you with dignity and to listen to your body with the ears of my heart.
 In return, you will treat me with respect by showing up on time, paying on time, treating me as a highly educated and trained professional, and being clean (if you are covered in sand, sweat and dirt, have a strong natural body odor, overwhelming cologne or are a heavy smoker, it is very difficult for me to focus or do my best, and neither of us will enjoy your session).

 My bodywork is integrative.
 This means that I incorporate various techniques which I have learned into each session.
 These techniques may include Swedish, Shiatsu, Sports, Yoga, Breema, Lomi Lomi, myofascial release, and/or other techniques.

 Massage is not appropriate if you have open wounds, active herpes, lice, scabies, poison ivy, the cold or flu, a fever, or any potentially contagious skin or respiratory condition.
-I don’t discriminate and gladly work with men and women, any age range, LGBT folk, and those who are physically challenged (as there are steps leading down to the PT Gym massage rooms, that space is not wheelchair accessible).
+I don’t discriminate and gladly work with men and women, any age range, LGBT folk, and those who are physically challenged.

-If my experience and style don’t match your needs, please contact one of the other independent massage therapists I have listed under Resources.
+If you are in Provincetown looking for a massage please contact one of the independent massage therapists I have listed under Resources.

 I am a long time member of the Association of Bodywork and Massage Professionals (ABMP) and am licensed by the Commonwealth of Massachusetts, Division of Professional Licensure, Board of Massage Therapy.